carlosrod723/time-series-forecasting-gcp/README.md

 ### I- Business Objective

 The objective of this project is to develop a time series forecasting model that can accurately predict daily weather conditions (e.g., temperature, precipitation) based on historical data.
-The ability to forecast weather patterns has numerous applications, such as optimizing energy consumption, planning agricultural activities, and preparing for extreme weather events.
+Accurate weather forecasting is a cornerstone of numerous industries, impacting decision-making processes throughout the global economy.
+For example, Transportation and logistics industries rely on accurate predictions to plan routes, avoid disruptions, and ensure the safety of both cargo and passengers.
+By developing a robust time series forecasting model for daily weather conditions, this project aims to provide a valuable tool that can be applied across these diverse sectors.

 ### II- Methods: